MRtrix3/mrtrix3/docs/reference/scripts/dwinormalise.rst

 The white matter mask is estimated from a population average FA template then warped back to each subject to perform the intensity normalisation.
 Note that bias field correction should be performed prior to this step.

+All input DWI files must contain an embedded diffusion gradient table; for this reason, these images must all be in either .mif or .mif.gz format.

 Options
 -------